dstackai/dstack/README.md

 </div>

-`dstack` is an open-source container orchestration engine designed for running AI workloads across any cloud or data center.
-It simplifies dev environments, running tasks on clusters, and deployment.
+`dstack` is an open-source container orchestration engine for AI.
+It accelerates the development, training, and deployment of AI models, and simplifies the management of clusters.

 #### Cloud and on-prem

-`dstack` allows workload orchestration on both cloud and on-prem servers.
+`dstack` is easy to use with any cloud or on-prem servers.
 Supported cloud providers include AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, and CUDO.
-For on-prem servers, see [fleets](https://dstack.ai/docs/fleets#__tabbed_1_2).
+For using `dstack` with on-prem servers, see [fleets](fleets.md#__tabbed_1_2).

 #### Accelerators

-`dstack` supports NVIDIA GPUs and Google Cloud TPUs out of the box.
+`dstack` supports `NVIDIA GPU` and `Google Cloud TPU` out of the box.

 ## Major news ✨